Post-evangelicalism

 Post-evangelicalism is a movement of former adherents of evangelicalism, sometimes linked with the emerging church phenomenon, but including a variety of people who have distanced themselves from mainstream evangelical Christianity for theological, political, or cultural reasons.
 Most who describe themselves as post-evangelical are still adherents of the Christian faith in some form.

-Origin of the term
+History

-While the origin of the term post-evangelical is uncertain, it was brought into broad usage by Dave Tomlinson and through his 1995 book of the same name.
-Tomlinson has said that he first heard the term from a friend, although he "suspect[ed] the term had entered our consciousness surreptitiously a couple of years earlier."
+Dave Tomlinson, a leader in a charismatic house church, and raised in a Brethren houselhold, brough tthe term into mainstream use with the publication of his book, The Post Evangelical, launched at the 1995 Greenbelt festival.
+Tomlinson said that he first heard the term from a friend, although he "suspect[ed] the term had entered our consciousness surreptitiously a couple of years earlier."
 In his usage of the term, Tomlinson argues that evangelicalism is a response to modernism, no longer appropriate in a post modern world.

-Criticisms of evangelicalism

-Some post-evangelical criticisms of the evangelical church include but are not limited to:
+He founded a congregation in a pub in Clapham, calling it Holy Joe's.
+This was intended to be for disaffected believers, and would allow an alternative pursuit of faith.
+Tomlinson argued that this term did not mean ex-evangelical.
+He argued that the movement rested on the evangelical assumptions, but moved "beyond its perceived limitations".